 Amplified telephones are provided free of charge to many state residents through their state telecommunications program.
 Many just require you to fill out an application with verification from a hearing professional that you indeed have hearing loss.

-To see if your state provides amplified telephones for the hard of hearing, click here to find a comprehensive list.
+To see if your state provides amplified telephones for people with hearing loss, click here to find a comprehensive list.

 If you are not able to get a free amplified telephone though your state, or would rather purchase one on your own, there are several amplified telephones available.